Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Classic-File-Parts "Previous section in reading order")]   [[\>](#XDR-Layer "Next section in reading order")]       [[\<\<](#Structure "Beginning of this chapter or previous chapter")]   [[Up](#Structure "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------------- ---------------------------------------------------- --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.2 Parts of a NetCDF-4 HDF5 File {.section}
+4.2 Parts of a NetCDF-4 HDF5 File
 ---------------------------------

 NetCDF-4 files are created with the HDF5 library, and are HDF5 files in